DEVELOPER-KLCV/klcv_dev_manual/DOCS/_Package/2-Standard/3-CheckItem/2-methods.md

 # {{ page.title }}

-There are no events defined in the CheckBox class.
+There are no methods defined in the CheckItem class.